Opioid Addiction Treatment: More Than Just Suboxone

 What Are The Opioid Addiction Treatment Options in Ohio?

 If you or someone you care about is grappling with an opioid use disorder (OUD) it’s easy to feel helpless, out of control, and out of options.
-The fact is that you’ve got a solid range of options for treatment for opioid addiction in Ohio, ranging from partial hospitalization programs (PHP) and intensive outpatient programs (IOP) to medication-assisted treatment (MAT) and addiction treatment centers with sober living in Ohio.
+The fact is that you’ve got a solid range of options for treatment for opioid addiction in Ohio, ranging from partial hospitalization programs (PHP) and intensive outpatient programs (IOP) to medication-assisted treatment (MAT) and addiction treatment centers in Ohio.

 If that sounds like a lot to think about—-don’t worry.
 We’ve broken down your opioid treatment options in plain language below: